Jewish tennis star Diego Schwartzman announces his retirement - ExBulletin

 Jewish tennis star Diego Schwartzman announces his retirement

-(JTAJewish tennis player Diego Schwartzman announced on Sunday that he will retire from professional tennis after his hometown Argentina Open in February 2025.
+(JTA) – Jewish tennis player Diego Schwartzman announced Sunday that he will retire from professional tennis after his hometown Argentina Open in February 2025.

 Schwartzman, who peaked at No. 8 in the rankings in 2020, has won four ATP titles in his career: the 2016 Istanbul Open, the 2018 Rio Open, the 2019 Los Cabos Open and the 2021 Argentina Open.
 Schwartzman also reached the semifinals of the 2020 French Open and two quarter-finals of the US Open Grand Slams in 2017 and 2019.